Matthew McConaughey: 2001–2011: Romantic comedies and professional expansion

-2011 to 2014: Established actor
+2011–2014: Established actor

 In 2012, McConaughey starred alongside Channing Tatum in Magic Mike, based on Tatum's early life; it was directed by Steven Soderbergh.
+Also in 2012 came Mud, which gained him praise for his role as a fugitive.

 He returned to his East Texas roots, working again with director Richard Linklater on Bernie, playing district attorney Danny Buck Davidson.
 In June 2012, McConaughey was invited to join the Academy of Motion Picture Arts and Sciences.

-In 2013 he portrayed Ron Woodroof in Dallas Buyers Club.
+In 2013 he portrayed Ron Woodroof in the biographical drama Dallas Buyers Club.
 The role of a rodeo rider who discovers he has AIDS and struggles to get treatment required him to lose nearly 50 lb (22 kg).
-The film earned McConaughey many acting awards, including the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, the Golden Globe Award for Best Actor – Drama, and the Academy Award for Best Actor.
-His co-star Jared Leto won the Academy Award for Best Supporting Actor, making Dallas Buyers Club the first film since Mystic River (2003) to win both awards.
+The film earned McConaughey numerous accolades, including the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, the Golden Globe Award for Best Actor – Drama, and the Academy Award for Best Actor.
+His co-star Jared Leto won the Academy Award for Best Supporting Actor for his role as Rayon, making Dallas Buyers Club the first film since Mystic River (2003) to win both awards.
 He was featured in Martin Scorsese's The Wolf of Wall Street as Mark Hanna, an early boss of Jordan Belfort.
 During this time, McConaughey recorded a public service announcement in Austin, Texas for the LBJ Presidential Library.